-Besides nationalists, the number of which steadily increased, representatives of various émigré political forces arrived in Kyiv throughout the autumn.
-It should be mentioned that many former participants in the Ukrainian Revolution of 1917-1921 and their descendants awaited a convenient opportunity to return to Ukraine to renew the independence struggle.
-The German aggression against the Soviet Union seemingly provided such an opportunity.
-On June 29, 1941, émigré military-political forces established the Ukrainian General Council of Combatants to coordinate and further dispatch volunteers deep into the occupied territory of Ukraine.
-Therefore, pro-Ukrainian forces (nationalists, émigrés, and largely anti-Soviet locals) quickly monopolized administrative authority.
+Besides nationalists, the number of whom steadily increased, representatives of various émigré political forces arrived in Kyiv throughout the autumn.
+It should be mentioned that many former participants in the Ukrainian Revolution of 1917–1921 and their descendants awaited a good opportunity to return to Ukraine to renew the independence struggle.
+The German aggression against the Soviet Union seemed to provide such an opportunity.
+On June 29, 1941, émigré military-political forces established the Ukrainian General Council of Combatants to coordinate and further dispatch volunteers deep into the Ukrainian occupied territory.
+As a result, pro-Ukrainian forces (nationalists, émigrés, and largely anti-Soviet locals) quickly monopolized administrative authority.

 At the same time, the German civilian administration, which gradually took control of the Ukrainian auxiliary police, began reestablishing itself in Kyiv in the autumn of 1941.
 Repressing the most prominent pro-Ukrainian figures, the Nazis transformed the auxiliary police according to the German system (modeled on other Eastern European police forces).
-The changes also affected the conditions for recruitment: while the nationalists prioritized individuals of Ukrainian origin without a Soviet “political” past, the Germans only restricted candidates based on physical capacity.
+The changes also affected the conditions for recruitment: while the nationalists preferred candidates of Ukrainian origin without a Soviet “political” past, under the Germans, restrictions were related solely to physical abilities.
 In practice, people of various cultural, ethnic, and socio-political origins joined the ranks of the auxiliary police.
-The entire overhaul process was completed in the first half of 1942 and was marked by the division of a single “Ukrainian auxiliary police” into several separate agencies.
+The entire overhaul process was completed in the first half of 1942 and was marked by the division of the single “Ukrainian auxiliary police” into several separate organizations.

-The first agency was the Ukrainian Protective Police (Schutzmannschaft-Einzeldienst, UPP), controlled by the German city police (Schutzpolizei).
-It is the UPP that researchers usually refer to when discussing the Ukrainian auxiliary police.
-This is not surprising since it soon became the largest branch of the auxiliary police, and its members patrolled the city and were in contact with the population around the clock.
-As of September 1942, the UPP was composed of its headquarters (5a Chekistiv Street), four divisions, and two sections (Abschnitt), each of which oversaw the activities of five or six district police forces.
-Personnel continually rotated throughout the auxiliary police, resulting in officers from various districts being sent to form “covert groups” in the city (discussed further below): initially the field engineer (Pionierzug) and anti-tank (Pakzug) groups, and later the heavy weapons (Schwerekompanie) and headquarters groups (Stabskompanie).
-In early 1943, the UPP employed approximately 1,800 people, making it the largest auxiliary police agency in Kyiv.
+The first was the Ukrainian Protective Police (Schutzmannschaft-Einzeldienst, UOP), controlled by the German city police (Schutzpolizei).
+It is the UOP that researchers usually refer to when discussing the Ukrainian auxiliary police.
+This is not surprising since it soon became the largest branch of the auxiliary police, with its members patrolling the city and in contact with the population around the clock.
+As of September 1942, the UOP was composed of its headquarters (located at 5a Chekistiv Street), four divisions, and two sections (Abschnitt), each of which oversaw the activities of five or six district police forces.
+Personnel continually rotated throughout the auxiliary police, resulting in officers from various districts being sent to form “covert units” in the city (discussed further below): initially the field engineer (Pionierzug) and anti-tank (Pakzug) groups, and later the heavy weapons (Schwerekompanie) and headquarters groups (Stabskompanie).
+In early 1943, the UOP employed approximately 1,800 people, making it the largest auxiliary police department in Kyiv.

-To provide a clearer representation of the UPP at the grassroots level, it is worth mentioning the characteristics of a single district police force.
+To better understand the UPP at the grassroots level, it is worthwhile to describe the characteristics of a single district police force.
 The central office of the Zaliznychnyi District Police (6th Schutzmannschaftsrevier) was located at 33 Vokzal’ny Street and oversaw the territory south of the central train station.
 Luka Vasylenko served as the district’s Ukrainian commander from January 1942 to September 1943.
 As of June 24, 1943, there were 96 full-time and rank-and-file officers in the district.
 Police spent most of their working hours providing protection and patrolling the city streets.
 Sometimes they were involved in mass raids and arrests of the civilian population before deporting them to Germany for forced labor.
 The activities of the local auxiliary police were inspected by German personnel comprising the district head (Revierführer) Loman, two police chiefs, and one service dog caretaker.
 The district’s arsenal included two pistols, 56 Soviet-model rifles, and 1,680 rounds of ammunition.
-The personnel and weapons of the Zaliznychnyi District Police can be viewed as representative of the other ten districts.
+The personnel and weapons of the Zaliznychnyi District Police can be considered representative of the other ten districts.